Student Support and Program Services Staff

 - develop program suggestions for teachers including integrating technology into student programs

-- prepare materials for IST, CST and CCC (see IST, CST and Collaborative Case Conference Best Practices)
+- prepare materials for CST and CCC (see “Effective In-School Team (IST) Meetings Consultant Supported Team (CST) Meetings & Collaborative Case Conferences”)

-- organize and lead IPRC review, and Central Level IPRC Meetings (see “Steps to a Central Level IPRC”)
+- organize and chair Central Level Class Placement IPRC Meetings (see “UGDSB Central IPRC Process”)

 - provide resources to teachers and educational assistants